Red Hat & Node.js

 The Red Hat build of Node.js provides customers using Node.js with the ability to manage their risk by leaning on Red Hat’s Node.js expertise developed through our leadership and work in the Node.js community.

-Since 2013, Red Hat has participated as both leaders and contributors in many key Node.js projects including roles in the OpenJS Foundation, Technical Steering Commitee, the Build Working Group, the Security Working Group, the Release Working Group, and Next-10 efforts.
+Since 2013, Red Hat has participated as both leaders and contributors in many key Node.js projects including roles in the OpenJS Foundation, Technical Steering Committee, the Build Working Group, the Security Working Group, the Release Working Group, and Next-10 efforts.
 This leadership helps us address the needs of our customers at a level unmatched by any other partner.

-It begins with the community.
+The relationship between Red Hat and Node.js begins with the community.
 Red Hat starts by working in the upstream communities to ensure a strong and stable base and then builds on the community source to provide a supported Red Hat build of Node.js that is tailored to integrate into the RHEL ecosystem.
 Support for the Red Hat build of Node.js is provided by Red Hat associates who are leaders in the Node.js community and the RHEL community.

-Red Hat, along with our partner IBM, operate a number of large-scale Node.js deployments.
-We have shared our team’s experience from those deployments by publishing reference architectures so you can use them to solve your business’s needs.
+Red Hat, along with our partner IBM, operates many large-scale Node.js deployments.
+We have shared our team’s experiences from those deployments by publishing reference architectures so you can use them to help solve your business’s needs.
+Red Hat also works in packages that run on top of Node.js with a particular focus on simplifying Node.js deployment to Kubernetes.
+These include Opossum, CloudEvents, NodeShift, fass-js-runtime, and kube-service-bindings.

 Kube-native Node.js